UmerDotDev/Front-end-login-search/README.md

 ## ℹ️ Notes

 > The backend API was built by a collaborator.
 I was fully responsible for the frontend architecture, design, and integration.
 This project includes ~44% TypeScript and reflects thoughtful planning in both aesthetics and functionality.
-> **Note:** The Search Page is live, but the backend connection from Google Cloud Platform is currently turned off to save costs.
-The frontend is fully functional and ready to connect once the backend is active again.